We work in close cooperation with our customers and owners

 Oy Apotti Ab

-Oy Apotti Ab was born out of a shared will among the stakeholder municipalities and HUS to create the first electronic client and patient record and ERP system in the world combining social care and health care.
+Oy Apotti Ab was born out of a shared will among the stakeholder municipalities and HUS to create the first electronic client and patient record and ERP system in the world combining social care and health care in 2015.
+The Apotti project was launched in 2012.
 Apotti’s goal is to develop social care and health care services and to standardise operational routines in order to control costs.
 Equality in social care and health care services requires a strong commitment to digitalisation and improving operational routines.

 With the advent of Apotti, social and health care providers will have real-time access to client and patient data within the scope defined in legislation regardless of the care or service unit.